-Mortgages, home equity/debt consolidation, refinancing, investment properties, new to Canada, mortgage plus improvements - I'm here to help and answer any questions you may have!
+Mortgages, home equity/debt consolidation, refinancing, investment properties, new to Canada, mortgage plus improvements, private or 2nd mortgages - I'm here to help and answer any questions you may have!

 Dawson Creek, Chetwynd, Tumbler Ridge, Fort St John, Hudson's Hope, Fort Nelson, Prince George, anywhere in Canada you are purchasing I'm the mortgage broker for you!

 For Sale By Owner

 FOR SALE BY OWNER -- Are you really saving time and money by not using a Realtor?
 Before you consider either selling or buying privately make sure you educate yourself on all aspects of a sale/purchase.
 Im not saying you shouldnt do it yourself but make sure all parties are protected as this is a legal contract.